-Social Studies for Secondary Education
+Social Studies Education

 This broadfield major comprises at least 54 semester credits of content-area course work, with a concentration in history and political science, and additional course work in economics, geography, psychology, and/or sociology.
 Since the major and the minor are combined in this program, a teaching minor is not required for licensure.